Cellular automata over algebraic structures: Abstract

 \section{Abstract}

 Let $G$ be a group and $A$ a set equipped with a collection of finitary operations.
 We study cellular automata $\tau : A^G \to A^G$ that preserve the operations of $A^G$ induced componentwise from the operations of $A$.
-When $A$ is entropic (i.e. all finitary operations are homomorphisms), we establish that the set $\EndCA(G;A)$, consisting of all such cellular automata, is isomorphic to the direct limit of $\Hom(A^S, A)$, where $S$ runs among all finite subsets of $G$.
+We show that $\tau$ is an endomorphism of $A^G$ if and only if its local function is a homomorphism.
+When $A$ is entropic (i.e. all finitary operations are homomorphisms), we establish that the set $\EndCA(G;A)$, consisting of all such endomorphic cellular automata, is isomorphic to the direct limit of $\Hom(A^S, A)$, where $S$ runs among all finite subsets of $G$.
 In particular, when $A$ is an $R$-module, we show that $\EndCA(G;A)$ is isomorphic to the group algebra $\End(A)[G]$.
 Moreover, when $A$ is a finite Boolean algebra, we establish that the number of endomorphic cellular automata over $A^G$ admitting a memory set $S$ is precisely $(k \vert S \vert)^k$, where $k$ is the number of atoms of $A$. \\

 \textbf{Keywords: cellular automata, algebraic structures, homomorphisms, $R$-modules, Boolean algebras}.